Species Survival Plan

 About Texas Tortoise

 Texas tortoises are classified as a threatened species by U.S. Fish and Wildlife.
-They have been on the list since 1977 as a result of poor breeding, habitat destruction and exploitation from pet trade.
+They have been on the list since 1977, as a low reproductive rate, historic heavy exploitation by pet suppliers, and other factors have led to a severe population decline of the species.
 There is a $10,000 fine if a person is found in possession of a Texas tortoise.

 If you come across a Texas tortoise in the wild, make sure you never pick it up.
 Handling a wild tortoise is neither safe for you nor the tortoise.

 This can stress out the tortoise and cause it to expel all the contents of its bladder as a last-resort defense mechanism.
 Doing this results in the loss of its water reserves and can cause the tortoise to slowly die of dehydration.
 In addition, all reptiles carry the bacteria Salmonella, which has no effect on them, but can make people very sick.

 At Fossil Rim, Texas tortoises live at the Children's Animal Center.

 As a private nonprofit corporation, Fossil Rim does not receive national or state government support.
 Every cent spent or donated here goes in some way, directly or indirectly, toward the care of our animals.